Home

 HISTORY

-Indiana Prison Writers Workshop (IPWW) was founded in September 2018 by Debra Des Vignes who taught a single creative writing class to ten men at Plainfield Correctional Facility.
-Since then, IPWW has grown into an organization with a team of twelve who use a single curriculum to lead writing workshops inside five Indiana state prisons; one community-based site for ex-offenders and three prisons in Alabama.
+Indiana Prison Writers Workshop (IPWW) was founded in September 2018 by Debra Des Vignes who led a single creative writing class to ten men at Plainfield Correctional Facility in Plainfield, Indiana.
+Since then, IPWW has grown into a multi-state organization with a team of nine facilitators using a unified curriculum to lead creative writing workshops inside five Indiana state prisons, three Alabama prisons, the Cook County Jail in Chicago, and a prison in Ohio.

 ABOUT